-People with intellectual and/or developmental disabilities (I/DD) must have the right to and be supported to act as self-advocates.
-Self-advocates exercise their rights as citizens by communicating for and representing themselves, with supports in doing so, as necessary.
-This means they have a say in decision-making in all areas of their daily lives and in public policy decisions that affect them.
+People with intellectual and/or developmental disabilities (IDD) have the right to advocate and/or be supported to act as self-advocates.
+Self-advocates exercise their rights as citizens by communicating for and representing themselves and others, with whatever supports they need.
+Self-advocates must have a meaningful role in decision-making in all areas of their daily lives and in public policy decisions that affect people with IDD.